 Jeopardy And Wheel Of Fortune Just Got Hit With A Big Discrimination Lawsuit (But It Sounds Like It Was Before Ryan Seacrest’s Time)

-Despite being two of the best game shows of all time, Jeopardy! and Wheel of Fortune aren’t without its controversies.
-It was only a few years ago that Mike Richards was fired as executive producer of the series after past problematic behavior resurfaced when he named himself the new Jeopardy! host following Alex Trebek’s death.
-Now the Sony Productions game shows are facing big complains from two former employees, who say they experienced discriminatory behavior and were fired for reporting it.
+Despite being two of the best game shows of all time, Jeopardy! and Wheel of Fortune aren’t without their controversies.
+It was only a few years ago that Jeopardy's Mike Richards was fired as executive producer of that series after past problematic behavior resurfaced when he named himself the new host following Alex Trebek’s death.
+Now, the Sony Productions game shows are facing big complaints from two former employees, who say they experienced discriminatory behavior and were fired for reporting it.

-Shelley Ballance Ellis and Monique Diaz were laid off from Sony Pictures Entertainment in April after working on Wheel of Fortune and Jeopardy! for 26 and 23 years, respectively, USA TODAY reports.
-While the issues reported to the California Civil Rights Department took place before Ryan Seacrest made his Wheel of Fortune debut, he had begun filming promos with Vanna White at least by February of this year, so the new host may have, in fact, crossed paths with Ballance Ellis and Diaz.
+Shelley Ballance Ellis and Monique Diaz were laid off from Sony Pictures Entertainment in April after working on Wheel of Fortune and Jeopardy! for 26 and 23 years, respectively.
+The issues reported to the California Civil Rights Department ( via USA TODAY) took place before Ryan Seacrest made his Wheel of Fortune debut.
+While they were before his time, it's worth noting he had begun filming promos with Vanna White at least by February of this year, so the new host may have crossed paths with Ballance Ellis and Diaz.

 As the head of the shows’ clearance and licensing department — and reportedly the highest-ranking Black production executive on staff — Shelley Balance Ellis said in court documents: